On the extended Whittaker category

-When $G= GL_2$ or $G= PGL_2$, the theory of Fourier transform ensures that the above map is injective. \emph{For general $G$, there is no reason to expect this.} However, a special feature of $GL_n$ ensures that the following result holds.
+When $G= GL_2$ or $G= PGL_2$, the group $N(\AA)$ is a vector group: hence, the theory of Fourier transform ensures that the above map is injective. \emph{For general $G$, there is no reason to expect this.} However, a special feature of $GL_n$ ensures that the following result holds.

 \begin{thm} For $G= GL_n$ or $G=PGL_n$, the operator (\ref{coeff-P-all}) is injective. \end{thm}

 \sssec{}

 The mentioned feature of $GL_n$ (and consequently of $PGL_n$) has to do with the standard parabolic $Q \subseteq GL_n$ corresponding to the partition $n = (n-1)+1$, whose Levi decomposition reads $Q \simeq (GL_{n-1} \times \GG_m) \ltimes V$ with $V:=(\GG_a)^{n-1}$.
 Theorem \ref{thm:GLn-functiontheory} follows immediately from the stronger result below.